-Given the planned enhancement at Coleraine Road it is anticipated that the play provision at Crawfordsburn is considered on the basis of its recommended life span with the open/green space site on the Coleraine Road now surplus to requirements - providing council an opportunity for Council to relinquish this site.
+Given the planned enhancement at Coleraine Road it is anticipated that the play provision at Crawfordsburn is considered for alternative community providing council an opportunity to redevelop this site.

 Another key development area in Carntogher is Upperlands.
-Highlighted in the Outdoor Recreation Strategic Plan (2017) as a key recreation site, the community of Upperlands is to benefit from £246,000 under Rural Development Programme - Village Renewal.
+Highlighted in the Outdoor Recreation Strategic Plan as a key recreation site, the community of Upperlands is to benefit from approximately £246,000, along with Innishrush £12k and Tamlaght O'Crilly £12k under Rural Development Programme - Village Renewal.
 A proportion of the total spend will be allocated to parks and play namely a MUGA at Alexander Park and a play park at the Linehall Centre.